 - Company adapts connectivity and network control software for new markets in 2013, including education, public safety, MSO provided Wi-Fi, and M2M; new Latin America customers choose NetWise for Wi-Fi optimization

-- In 2016, the acquisition of Birdstep Technology’s Birdstep Technology’s software development and marketing arm strengthens portfolio of policy-controlled wireless network optimization solutions.
+- In 2016, the acquisition of Birdstep Technology’s software development and marketing arm strengthens the company's portfolio of Wi-Fi optimization solutions.
 Additionally, the acquisition of consumer application developer, iMobileMagic, enables the company to enter the growing family locator and protection services market.
 With both strategic acquisitions, the company gained substantial technical resources and an expanded its market presence in Europe and Asia-Pacific.